namshi/RITracking-Android/README.md

 * ###### Track e-commerce events
     E-commerce related events and action are of 3 types and they are tracked by calling the corresponding methods provided by the library.
-Tracking e-commerce events requests also developer to use library entities.
-Check the __Entities__ section to have a better understanding of the entities used by the library
+Tracking e-commerce events requests also developer to use library models.
+Check the __Models__ section to have a better understanding of the models used by the library

     __Checkout__: The first method tracks a checkout action using a RITrackingTransaction to contains all the useful information.